Struggling to find cloud security expertise?

 By using AccuKnox Runtime Security, you achieve real-time protection and prevent unauthorized file access, safeguarding Jenkins against potential exploitation.

-You can protect your workloads in minutes using AccuKnox, it is available to protect your Kubernetes and other cloud workloads using Kernel Native Primitives such as AppArmor, SELinux, and eBPF.
+You can protect your workloads in minutes using AccuKnox, It is available to protect your Kubernetes and other cloud workloads using Kernel Native Primitives such as AppArmor, SELinux, and eBPF.

 Let us know if you are seeking additional guidance in planning your cloud security program.